-Several preferred and alternative ARV regimens are recommended for use.
-(See What to Start.)
-Many of these regimens have comparable efficacy but vary to some degree in dosing frequency and symmetry, pill burden, drug interactions, and potential side effects.
-Regimens should be tailored for the individual patient to enhance adherence and thus improve long-term treatment success.
-Individual regimen choice is based on such considerations as expected side effects, convenience, comorbidities, interactions with concomitant medications, and results of pretreatment genotypic drug-resistance testing.
+Several ARV regimens are recommended for use in ART-naive patients (see What to Start).
+Most of the recommended regimens have comparable efficacy but vary in pill burden, potential for drug interactions and/or side effects, and propensity to select for resistance mutations if ART adherence is suboptimal.
+Regimens should be tailored for the individual patient to enhance adherence and support long-term treatment success.
+Considerations when selecting an ARV regimen for an individual patient include potential side effects, patient comorbidities, possible interactions with conconcomitant medications, results of pretreatment genotypic drugresistance testing, and regimen convenience (see Table 7).